hamzamu/equineistcom-sv/src/content/posts/25-understanding-a-horse.md

 ---
-title: What Is a Horse?
-The Scientific & Philosophical Truths We Must Understand
+title: "What Is a Horse?
+The Scientific & Philosophical Truths We Must Understand"
 date: 2025-10-18
 created: 2025-10-18 09:02:38
 modified: 2025-10-18 09:02:44